Things My Calvinist Pastor Said #4: God's Love Saves Some But Not Others

 But this is what Calvinism does with the Gospel and God's character.
 It turns it into illogical, contradictory nonsense, but it hides it under layers of logical, biblical-sounding truths.
 It's "bait and switch," presenting you with a logical, biblical idea that you agree with but then slipping in their incorrect, nonsensical, contradictory garbage.
 But you aren't aware of it.
 All you are aware of is the logical, biblical truth you first agreed to, making everything else they say seem logical and biblical to you.

-(And if it doesn't seem logical and biblical to you, you simply figure there must be something wrong with you.
+And if it doesn't seem logical and biblical to you, you simply assume that there must be something wrong with you.
 Not with them or their theology.
-And to get you to do this – to think there’s something wrong with you, and not Calvinism – they’ll say things like “I know this stuff about predestination and God’s 'sovereign' control, about how He can ordain sin but still hold us accountable for it, about how He ordains evil and created most people for hell but He is still good and just and loving, etc., is hard to understand.
-Most people have trouble understanding all this stuff.
-It's human nature to resist things we don't like and don't understand.
+And to get you to do this – to think there’s something wrong with you, and not Calvinism – they’ll say things like “I know this stuff is hard to understand - predestination, God’s 'sovereign' control, how He ordains evil and sin but holds us accountable for it, how He created most people for hell but He's still good and just and loving, etc. Most people have trouble understanding all this stuff.
+It's human to have a bad emotional reaction to it, to resist it because we don't like the way it sounds and don't understand it.
 But just give it time.
-We don't have to understand it all; we just have to humbly accept it in faith because it’s what the Bible says.
-And even if you can’t understand it and don’t like it, God can be trusted.
-He knows how it all works together, and that’s all that matters.”
+We don't have to understand it or even like it; we just have to humbly accept it in faith because it’s what the Bible says.
+And even if you can’t understand it and don’t like it, God is good and can be trusted.
+He knows how it all works together, which is all that matters, and so we don't have to understand it.”

-But thankfully, Calvi-god is NOT the God of the Bible!]
+And so thank God that Calvi-god is not the God of the Bible!

 Most Popular Posts Of The Month: